 It's frustrating to look at an accident report, and see an innocent person blamed.
-However, that is what generally happens in cases involving cars and pedestrians.
-One reason is that the driver may be the only person the police officer speaks with, since the injured pedestrian is likely unable to speak, and on the way to the hospital.
-The good news is that the police report is inadmissible in the civil case.
+However, that is what generally happens in cases where a car hits a pedestrian.
+One reason is that the driver may be the only person the police officer speaks with, since the injured pedestrian is likely unable to speak and on the way to the hospital.
+The good news is that the police report is not admissible in a civil case.
 In other words, the cop's opinion on who was at fault has no bearing on whether you can receive justice and compensation for your injuries.

-You Don't Have To Battle Insurance Companies or the Court System By Yourself
+You Don't Have to Battle Insurance Companies by Yourself After a Pedestrian Accident

 The same way my accident firm has helped other injured pedestrians and grieving families in the past, we are here to help you now.
 From conducting our own site investigation to working with expert witnesses who can properly identify how the collision occurred, our accident attorneys do not want any innocent, injured person to be treated unjustly.
 Nor do we want the memory of someone whose life was taken by a reckless driver to be in any way blemished by misplaced fault.